martinpetkovski/ImQuick/README.md

 # ImQuick
-Single header ImGui extension library for clearer separation of interface from logic.
+ImQuick is a single header ImGui extension library for clearer separation of interface from logic.
 ImQuick renders ImGui UI elements automagically based only on the variable type.

 ImQuick requires [ImGui](https://github.com/ocornut/imgui) and C++11.